 Q: Where/How do I begin?

 A: Lots of readers tell us that they don’t know where to begin when it comes to creating full-spectrum living water.
 Of course, we recommend reading the book, Dancing with Water which discusses each of the elements in Nature that are important to support water’s structure and energetic potential.
 The book will give you the background and help you see the big picture.
-But here are the basics in a nutshell: First, you need a clean source of water(filtered, purified, spring water etc.) Everything we talk about depends on starting with a good, clean source.
+But here are the basics in a nutshell: First, you need a clean source of water(filtered, spring water etc.) Everything we talk about depends on starting with a good, clean source.
 Then you select a source of salts (minerals).
-Depending on your water and whether or not it has some minerals in it, you add varying amounts of salts (in the form of a salt/mineral solution)to balance the water.
+Depending on your water and whether or not it has some minerals in it, you add varying amounts of salts (in the form of a salt/mineral solution) to balance the water.
 We have a variety of salts and salt solutions available to choose from.
 Then you need a source of organizing energy.
-Many forces qualify as organizing energy including vortices, magnets, paramagnetics, sound, light, crystals, or life force (as concentrated in organite).
+Many forces qualify as organizing energy including vortices, magnets, paramagnetics, sound, light, crystals, or geometric forms.
 Placing these under/around water (especially when it is moving), brings structure to the water.
 It can be as simple as using the vortex magnetizer that spirals water through a magnetic field.
-Or stirring water in a pitcher with magnets around it…or the Duet Water Revitalizer that automates the process.
+Or stirring water in a pitcher with magnets around it…or using the Duet Water Revitalizer to automate the process.
 These three methods all use the same combination of movement and magnetics.
 But they are by no means the only ways.
 There are certain stones that will structure water by epitaxy (sort of like a template for the water molecules to follow).
 Each stone has its own energy signature and carries different frequencies that create different patterns in the water matrix.
-We offer are several in the “crystals and stones” category in the store.
-Geometry is also a big (if not the biggest) factor.
-The Golden Mean is at the heart of all creation.
+We offer several in the “crystals and stones” category in the store.
+Geometry is also a factor.
+The golden ratio is at the heart of the creation.
 It fosters all the patterns that are found in Nature – from the fractal geometry of atoms to the spiraling galactic core.
-Placing water within the shape of an egg is one of the most powerful things you can do to support water’s liquid crystalline matrix.
-Sound and light structure water too.
+Placing water within an egg-shaped container is one of the most powerful things you can do to support water’s liquid crystalline structure.
+Sound and light can also structure water—depending on the frequencies.
 They create geometry at a molecular level based on frequency.
-There are so many ways – and they are all different.
 Your intention is important too.
 It is an organizing force.
 Sending love and blessings to the water makes a difference.
-Once you have structured your water, it becomes more programmable.
-You might want to consider a tensor ring, or orgonite to protect it.
-Here again there are many ways – everything from tensor rings and orgonite to crystals and stones to water bottles that are created with frequencies that support the water.
+Once you have structured your water, it becomes more receptive.
+You might want to consider a Tensor Ring, or orgone energy device to protect it.
+Even the water bottle you use can make a difference.
+Some of these are created with frequencies that support the water.
 All this is the “dance” you engage in.
 Go with what you are attracted to …follow your heart as you select items.
 It does not need to cost a lot; it just needs to be fun!

 Q: There is a lot of talk about water being used as medicine.
 How does this work?

-Do you have a question ?
-Email us
+Do you have a question ? contact us